 Personal holidays cannot be carried over from one academic year to the next.
 The privilege of using personal holidays expires two weeks prior to an employee’s separation date.

-For Office (codes 106/116) and Technical (codes 104/114) staff, permission will not be withheld unreasonably but a supervisor may refuse to allow a personal holiday under the following circumstances:
+For Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) staff, permission will not be withheld unreasonably but a supervisor may refuse to allow a personal holiday under the following circumstances:

-New Employees: The number of personal holidays to which an employee is entitled during his or her first academic year of employment depends on when he or she began working at NYU.
+New Employees: The number of personal holidays to which an employee is eligible during his or her first academic year of employment depends on when he or she began working at NYU.

 If employee began:

-For Office (codes 106/116) and Technical (codes 104/114) staff must successfully complete a three month probationary period before taking a personal holiday.
+Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) staff must successfully complete a three month probationary period before taking a personal holiday.

-For Administrative and Professional staff (codes 100/110) are eligible to take personal holidays upon hire.
+Administrators and Professionals are eligible to take personal holidays upon hire.